-Opinion: Will right wingers never learn what sexism and classism looks like?
+Opinion: Will right-wingers never learn what sexism and classism looks like?

-Sexist comments about Angela Rayner, refusing to meet the Speaker – will right wingers never learn
+Sexist comments about Angela Rayner, refusing to meet the Speaker – will right-wingers never learn?

 David Dillon owes Rayner an apology, instead of doubling down and styling himself as the unrepentant hero of the tale